The Best Way to Clean Air Filter of Your Motorcycle

 Depending on your motorcycle make, air filters are available in various forms and in three types of materials – paper, fabric and foam.
 Motorcycles usually come stocked with the disposable, paper type.

 The latter two – fabric and foam – are the more expensive versions for they are washable.
 Some foam air filters can last as much as 50 washes if they are properly handled, maintained and regularly cleaned.
+Let’s find out what is best way to clean air filter together!

 How to clean motorcycle air filter